 About the ABF Fellows Officers:

-Darrell G. Mottley practices in the Washington D.C. office of Banner & Witcoff, Ltd. He is noted as a strategic advisor and counselor who analyzes global intellectual property issues from legal and business perspectives.
-Mottley is a past president of the District of Columbia Bar in Washington D.C.
-He is an ABF Sustaining Life Fellow.
+Darrell G. Mottley practices in the Washington, D.C. office of Banner Witcoff, Ltd. He is noted as a strategic advisor and counselor who analyzes global intellectual property issues from legal and business perspectives.
+Mottley is a past president of the District of Columbia Bar in Washington, D.C. and is an ABF Life Fellow.

 Read more about the Fellows Officers here.